 The word 'Technique' isn't indicative of the process devised by F.M.
 Alexander (1869-1955) early in the 20th century.
 In actuality, it wasn't known as the Technique until after his death in 1955, before which it was referred to as 'The Work'.
 The word 'Technique' usually brings to mind a certain routine or procedure.
 There is nothing routine about the Alexander Technique.
 In fact, the application of the principles that underlie Alexander's discoveries can be called nothing less than revolutionary.

-While the Alexander Technique may have therapeutic benefits, the purpose of the Technique is that of re-education, assisting the individual to an improved general co-ordination in all activities of their daily lives.
-By improving co-ordination in general and developing a greater sense for acquired habit patterns, the individual is allowed a greater freedom to choose more effective, more efficient and more enjoyable ways to learn new skills and accomplish daily routines.
+While the Alexander Technique may have therapeutic benefits, the purpose of the Technique is educational, assisting the individual to an improved general co-ordination in all activities of their daily lives.
+By improving co-ordination in general and developing a greater sense for acquired habit patterns, the individual learns a greater freedom to choose more effective, more efficient and more enjoyable ways to learn new skills and accomplish daily routines.

-The length of time needed to learn and to apply the principles of the Technique will be on an individual basis and will depend somewhat on the conditions that the person comes with to lessons.
-Generally, an initial series of 30 lessons should be adequate to develop a grasp of the principles involved.
-These initial lessons will be most beneficial if they can be taken as closely together as possible.
-The student will benefit more from a closely spaced series of daily lessons than from a single lesson a week or every several weeks.
-After a period of more closely spaced lessons, the student can then decide how continuing lessons in the Technique can be of benefit and on what frequency of schedule.
+The length of time needed to learn and apply the principles of the Technique is very individual and depends on the initial conditions the person comes with to lessons.
+Generally, an beginning series of 6 - 8 lessons is helpful to develop a grasp of the principles involved.
+These initial lessons are most beneficial when spaced as closely together as possible.
+After this period of more closely spaced lessons, the student can then decide how continuing lessons in the Technique can be of benefit and on what frequency of schedule.

 The cost of lessons tends to vary regionally and is also dependent on the experience of the teacher.
 Generally, lessons tend to be from 30-40 minutes in length.
 Lesson fees are $70 (30 - 40 minute).
 An Introductory Package of 3 lessons is available for $180.
 Lesson fee adjustments are available.

 Teachers with greater experience generally charge higher fees.
-Beyond fee structure, choosing a teacher is very individual-based.
+Beyond fee structure, choosing a teacher is a very individual choice.
 Don't hesitate to try lessons with several teachers.
 Lessons are tailored to each student and there is no 'set' curriculum.
-Choose the teacher who best suits you and with whom you feel some rapport.
+Choose the teacher who best suits you and with whom you feel the most rapport.
 It is important to give lessons a chance.
 The Technique isn't a quick fix, and it's probably something different then anything you've tried before.